keys icon

 It will usually be quickest to take out a product transfer with your current lender.
 Because the lender ran affordability checks and did a property valuation when you took out your initial mortgage, it may not need to perform all these checks again.
 As a result, it may be possible to apply for a remortgage online or over the phone and be approved within hours.

-Bear in mind that if your situation has changed or if you want to change your mortgage (by borrowing more or adding/removing an individual from the agreement, for example), the process is likely to take longer and involve more checks.
+Bear in mind that if your situation has changed or if you want to change the terms of your mortgage (by borrowing more or adding/removing an individual from the agreement, for example), the process is likely to take longer and involve more checks.

 If you want to remortgage with a different lender, it could take six to eight weeks for your application to be processed and accepted.
 The lender will run credit and affordability checks, as well as checks on the property, to make sure you meet its criteria.